 Postgraduate Certificate in Palliative Care

-Candidates wishing to enrol in the Postgraduate Certificate in Palliative Care must have one of the following:
+To enrol in the Postgraduate Certificate in Palliative Care you must have one of the following:

-Candidates must also have qualifications and experience that accord with membership of an approved health professional association, or be registered to practice within a health environment and have access to relevant clinical placement to the satisfaction of the Director, School of Health Sciences.
+You must also have qualifications and experience that accord with membership of an approved health professional association, or be registered to practice within a health environment and have access to relevant clinical placement.

 How to apply